MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 You have now successfully executed a MicroEJ application on an embedded device so what's next?

-If you are an application developer you can continue to explore MicroEJ's API and functionalities by running and studying our samples at GitHub:
+If you are an application developer you can continue to explore MicroEJ's APIs and functionalities by running and studying our samples at GitHub:

 .. list-table::
    :widths: 33 33 33